st-tech/zr-obp/README.md

 # Usage Examples

-## Example with Synthetic Bandit Dataset
+## Example with Synthetic Bandit Data

 Here is an example of conducting OPE of the performance of IPWLearner as an evaluation policy using Direct Method (DM), Inverse Probability Weighting (IPW), Doubly Robust (DR) as OPE estimators.